awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 ## Provisioned Throughput Considerations for Global Secondary Indexes<a name="GSI.ThroughputConsiderations"></a>

-When you create a global secondary index, you must specify read and write capacity units for the expected workload on that index\.
+When you create a global secondary index on a provisioned mode table, you must specify read and write capacity units for the expected workload on that index\.
 The provisioned throughput settings of a global secondary index are separate from those of its base table\.
 A `Query` operation on a global secondary index consumes read capacity units from the index, not the base table\.
 When you put, update or delete items in a table, the global secondary indexes on that table are also updated; these index updates consume write capacity units from the index, not from the base table\.

 For example, if you `Query` a global secondary index and exceed its provisioned read capacity, your request will be throttled\.
 If you perform heavy write activity on the table, but a global secondary index on that table has insufficient write capacity, then the write activity on the table will be throttled\.

+**Note**
+ To avoid potential throttling, the provisioned write capacity for a global secondary index should be equal or greater than the write capacity of the base table since new updates will write to both the base table and global secondary index\.

 To view the provisioned throughput settings for a global secondary index, use the `DescribeTable` operation; detailed information about all of the table's global secondary indexes will be returned\.